 You may also be entitled to compensatory damages like medical expenses due to the pain and suffering caused by the discriminatory practices, as well as expenses for finding new employment.

-Contact The New York City Employment Discrimination Attorneys Today
+Contact The Employment Discrimination Lawyers in NYC Today

 As a member of a protected class, group, identity, etc., you are legally entitled to a safe work environment with equal opportunities and rights.
 But when your employer discriminates against you, ensuring you won’t be able to advance in your chosen career, you deserve justice.

-If you believe that you were a victim of employment discrimination or harassment, call Brown Kwon & Lam, LLP today.
+If you believe that you were a victim of employment discrimination or harassment in NYC, call Brown Kwon & Lam, LLP today.